In Putin’s Russia, Ivan the Terrible becomes Ivan the Terrific

 “The government finds people who are very far removed in time from our reality today and puts up monuments not so much to them as to the very idea of great power,” Krasheninnikov said.
 “Those who are good are the ones who serve the unified government.
 Any attempt to live separately and to have autonomy . . . that is disgusting and it must be suppressed; with blood, if need be.
 This is what Ivan the Terrible did.”

 Ivan IV was called “the Terrible” for a reason.
 As tsar from 1547-1584, he doubled Russia’s territory through a violent campaign of expansion and centralization that brought independent khanates stretching from the Volga River to Siberia under Moscow’s control.
+“The government finds people who are very far removed in time from our reality today and puts up monuments not so much to them as to the very idea of great power.”

 Even in the historical records of his time, Ivan is described as a cruel tyrant and is charged with murdering his son, also named Ivan.
 Many historians theorize that the young heir was killed by a blow to the head while he was shielding his pregnant wife from his father.
 The tsar allegedly beat his daughter-in-law, Yelena, so severely that she had a miscarriage.